lexicHQ/docs/building-a-bot.md

 Here is an example of a context:

-Here, I can say "What do you mean by a chatbot?" or "What is a chatbot?" and it will still return the correct block since the context is same or intead of "Paris", I can ask "How's weather in London?".
+Here, I can say "What do you mean by a chatbot?" or "What is a chatbot?" and it will still return the correct block since the context is same or instead of "Paris", I can ask "How's weather in London?".

 _Expressions make your bot smart!_

 An expression can also have entities that can tell the natural language processor (AI) to extract a certain part of the sentence that will let you write custom logic (advanced).

-In short, an block is a box full of expressions and can have responses that are triggered by an user input or an event.
+In short, a block is a box full of expressions and can have responses that are triggered by an user input or an event.

 ## Creating Responses

 You can use plugins or cards to create responses.
 Responses can be visual or plugins to create flow or trigger other intents.
-A typical response can combine the following elements to build a rich user expereince for your bot:
+A typical response can combine the following elements to build a rich user experience for your bot:

 *  Text
 *  Image